KaiStraka/galaxy-classification-cnn/README.md

 KAI STRAKA 09.2026
 Small galaxy morphology image classification personal project.
-Built in Python using PyTorch and mrJordi0 Galaxy Zoo dataset available through Hugging Face.
+Built in Python using PyTorch and mrJordi0/galaxy-zoo-dataset available through Hugging Face.
 The model is a convolutional neural network (CNN) with 3 convolutional layers and 2 fully connected (FC) layers.

-A custom function standardizes each image into a black and white 64x64 image, then converts all pixels into a list with corresponding pixel strengths.
+A custom function standardizes each image into a black and white 64x64 image, then converts all pixels into a tensor which is then used by the model.
 Model architecture follows a simple flow:
     Input Image -> {Conv layer -> Batch normalization -> ReLU activation -> Max pooling 2x2} *3 -> Fully connected layer 1 + ReLU -> Fully connected layer 2 -> Prediction.